dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 :::

 ## Installing dbt metrics package

-1. You can install the [dbt metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/) into your dbt project by copying the below code blocks.
+The dbt Semantic Layer supports the calculation of metrics by using the dbt-metrics package.
+You can install the [dbt metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/) into your dbt project by copying the below code blocks.
 Make sure you use a dbt metrics package that’s compatible with your dbt environment version.

 <!---
 <File name='models/<filename>.yml'>